Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/hai-services.md

 HAi Premium services (upcoming) will available for free, on request, only while the HAi Services and features are available in the beta program, please talk to your account manager when these services become available.
 :::

-### HAi Text Assist
+## Frequently Asked Questions

+> #### What is Text Assist?
 In Hornbill there are numerous places you may be writing textual content.
-HAi Text Assist is a set of productivity feature that brings generative AI capabilities to your fingertips to help with improving or expanding your written content, as well as providing you access to non-company-specific generalized AI knowledge.
+Text Assist is a set of productivity feature powered by HAi Services that brings generative AI capabilities to your fingertips to help with improving or expanding your written content, as well as providing you access to non-company-specific generalized AI knowledge.
 These features enhance your users ability to write with great clarity, expand on common topics where required and access generic knowledge available to the underlying HAi Service Provider language models.

-## Frequently Asked Questions

-#### Can the HAi Assist feature be disabled globally? ###
+#### Can the HAi Assist feature be disabled globally?
 > Yes, in the Platform Administration area, under Integration there is an option to disable HAi services on your instance, or choose from one of the available AI Service Providers.

 #### Who is paying for the HAi Service Provider services available?